ulmod/magento-2-read-more-less/README.md

 # Magento 2 Read More Less Description Extension

-[Magento 2 Read More Less Description](https://www.ulmod.com/read-more-less-for-magento-2.html)  is a Magento 2 extension that allows you to hide long categories and product descriptions and improve the user experience of your site.
-Users can expand long category/product description to read and collapse to hide.
+[Magento 2 Read More Less Description](https://www.ulmod.com/read-more-less-for-magento-2.html)  is a Magento 2 extension that allows you to hide long categories and products descriptions by default in the storefront, allowing users can expand long category/product description to read and collapse to hide.

-With Magento 2 Read More Less Description, you can add the "read more/less" feature at all categories and product pages or separately to a specific category and product page.
+With Magento 2 Read More Less Description, you can add the "read more/less" feature at all categories and products pages or separately to a specific category and product page.

 <a href="https://www.ulmod.com/read-more-less-for-magento-2.html"><img width="205" src="https://www.ulmod.com/media/wysiwyg/um-download-now1.png"></a>